 Fun and Funny Listening Skill Activities to Improve Office Communication

-If you want to have fun in a staff meeting and improve communication at the same time, try this listening activity.
-Explain the four-levels of listening to your team.
+Explain the four levels of listening to your team.
 Make sure to include examples of what people do when they are listening at each level.
 Then have your team partner up with each other.

-Within a few seconds, the group will start to laugh as the experiment in the exercise.
+Within a few seconds, the group will start to laugh as they experiment with the exercise.
 The laughter comes, though, because the things that they are seeing the listener do are very relatable.
 They see these things every day at work (and at home).

-Alternate roles so that each partner gets to be both speaker and listener.
+Alternate roles so that all the conversational partners get to be both speakers and listeners.
 Once both people have gone, debrief the exercise a little.
 Ask the group what they realized during the activity.
-Finally, ask them to do the exercise again, but this time, listen attentively.
+Finally, ask them to do the exercise again, but this time, use the active listening techniques.